ThomasDelteil/FacialEmotionRecognition_MXNet/README.md

 # FacialEmotionRecognition_MXNet

-Demo for facial emotion recognition using MXNet and MXNet Model Server
+[Demo website](https://thomasdelteil.github.io/FacialEmotionRecognition_MXNet/) for facial emotion recognition using MXNet and MXNet Model Server

 Code for the demo in the `gh-pages` branch.